consistent-milk12/docs-md/docs/aho_corasick/index.md

 - `fn memory_usage(self: &Self) -> usize`
   Returns the approximate total amount of heap used by this automaton, in

+- `fn new<I, P>(patterns: I) -> Result<AhoCorasick, BuildError>`
+  Create a new Aho-Corasick automaton using the default configuration.

+- `fn builder() -> AhoCorasickBuilder`
+  A convenience method for returning a new Aho-Corasick builder.

 #### Trait Implementations